 Limitations

 The results using all HMD countries are not similar to the results of the 21 high income countries, but in ways that are understandable and support White’s choice of the 21 countries in 2002.
 The main difference is a discontinuous rate of improvement for the average, with a faster rate of improvement between the mid-1990s and mid-2000s, and a much less linear and shallower improvement for the worst performing countries (see supplemental data).
 There are issues with data availability when including all HMD countries, which results in like not being compared with like; when repeating our analysis of life expectancy since 1955, it is not possible to include all HMD countries since good quality data for some of these countries were not added to the database until the mid-1980s (see supplemental data).
-In addition, using data from this broader range of countries may introduce a confounder of demographic transition; the larger group includes data for Russia and Eastern European countries which may be at a different stage of economic development.
+The inclusion of the Eastern European countries introduces the reversal of life expectancy that occurred in the 1990s associated with the rapid transition to a market economy.

 Further analysis could include weighted rather than unweighted average life expectancies.
 We have only looked at high income countries; this is not a comprehensive international analysis.